 Adriana is passionate in helping children cope with the behavioral and emotional difficulties they are experiencing at school or at home due to trauma or other stressors.
 Adriana focus is towards forming a collaborative team with parents to facilitate their child's development and growth.

 Mariah joined CSI in June 2018 as a mental health therapist.
 Mariah is a licensed independent mental health professional (LIMHP) in the State of Nebraska and a licensed mental health counselor (LMHC) in the State of Iowa.
+Mariah is a registered play therapist (RPT) through the Association for Play Therapy of the United States.
 Mariah received her master’s degree in clinical counseling from Bellevue University and completed internships through the Munroe Meyer Institute (UNMC-MMI) and Play Therapy PC.

 Before joining Child Saving Institute, Mariah worked as an in-home mental health therapist facilitating individual and family sessions in clients’ homes, and as a program therapist in a psychiatric hospital setting with children, their caregivers, and special education professionals.
-Mariah has completed Training I and II in Eye Movement and Desensitization and Reprocessing (EMDR) and will complete Play Therapy training and supervision in 2018 as a Registered Play Therapist (RPT).
+Mariah has completed Training I and II in Eye Movement and Desensitization and Reprocessing (EMDR) and Play Therapy training and supervision.

 As someone who is committed to her own mental health, Mariah believes that everyone can use the support of a therapist at times in life.
 Whether it is learning more about one’s own needs, enhancing relationships, improving communication and social skills, or navigating the general ups and downs of being human, Mariah provides positive, professional support to individuals and families.

-In addition to her passion for mental health advocacy, Mariah enjoys spending time with her family, being in nature, and being with her two rescue dogs, Blue and Griffin.
+In addition to her passion for mental health advocacy, Mariah enjoys spending time with her family, being in nature, and being with her two rescue dogs.